-Tom Boswell began his career at The Washington Post in November, 1969 as a copy aide.
-After his stint there, he became a general assignment reporter for twelve years covering such sports as baseball, golf, college basketball, tennis, boxing and local high school sports.
+Tom Boswell began his career at The Washington Post in November 1969 as a copy aide.
+After his stint there, he became a general assignment reporter for 12 years, covering such sports as baseball, golf, college basketball, tennis, boxing and local high school sports.
 In 1984, he became a columnist.

 Tom graduated from Amherst College in 1969 with a major in English literature.
 He was born in Washington, D.C., and went to St. Stephen's School in Alexandria, Va.